-For a less antisocial, or even prosocial, emotion like happiness, the addition of a downward head tilt might completely shift the way the expression is interpreted such that it no longer communicates a prosocial message.
-Prosocial or positive emotion expressions do not include V-shaped eyebrows from corrugator activation, so adding a downward head tilt would introduce appearance cues that are atypical of the emotion being expressed, which should decrease the perceived intensity of the emotion.
-In other words, adding a downward head tilt should increase the perceived intensity of anger expressions but decrease the perceived intensity of expressions that are not antisocial and do not typically include V-shaped eyebrows, such as happiness, surprise, fear, and neutral.1
+For a less anti-social, or even pro-social, emotion like happiness, the addition of a downward head tilt might completely shift the way the expression is interpreted, such that it no longer communicates a pro-social message.
+Pro-social or positive emotion expressions do not include V-shaped eyebrows from corrugator activation, so adding a downwards head tilt would introduce appearance cues that are atypical of the emotion being expressed, which should decrease the perceived intensity of the emotion.
+In other words, adding a downward head tilt should increase the perceived intensity of anger expressions, but decrease the perceived intensity of expressions that are not antisocial and do not typically include V-shaped eyebrows, such as happiness, surprise, fear, and neutral.